 Congratulations on growing your family!
-We know how challenging the adoption process can be, and we hope you are enjoying the rewards of all of the time and hard work as your new family member settles in.
+We know how challenging the adoption process can be, and we hope you are enjoying the rewards as your new family member settles in.

 It’s likely that you’re ready to reclaim some of your privacy and focus your energy on your family after the adoption home study and adoption process, but there are still a few more boxes to check—and the Datz Foundation of North Carolina can help you do so as quickly and seamlessly as possible.